 … we have put enmity and hatred between them that shall last until the Day of Resurrection.
 Oft as they kindle a beacon fire for war shall God quench it!

-The drama unfolds
+The drama unfolds.

 Throughout the Sacred Writings, angels are usually referred to as messengers of God.
 Such were the angels who came to Daniel in the lion’s den; to Jacob in his moment of fear; to Abraham as a warning of the destruction of Sodom; to Lot warning him and his family to leave that corrupt city; to Peter when he was released from prison; and also the Heavenly Hosts who proclaimed the birth of the Christ Child.